banesullivan/localtileserver/README.md

 ### 🍃 `ipyleaflet` Tile Layers

-There are utilities included here for launching a tile server as a background thread to serve image tiles from any raster file on your local file system.
-Further, I have included a utility for automatically launching a tile server and creating an `ipyleaflet.TileLayer`.
+The `TileServer` class is a nifty tool to launch a tile server as a background thread to serve image tiles from any raster file on your local file system.
+Additionally, it can be used in conjunction with the `get_leaflet_tile_layer` utility to create an `ipyleaflet.TileLayer` for interactive visualization in a Jupyter notebook.
 Here is an example:

 ```py